Skip to main content

 Quality HIV testing and viral load monitoring are critical to prevent, care for, and treat HIV and AIDS.
 However, gaps in access to rapid at-home on-demand HIV self-testing and viral load monitoring tools are keeping many people with HIV from easily monitoring their status to manage their care.
 Feedback from the HIV community – advocates and community organizers – underscores the need to make these tools affordable and accessible.

-1. Solicit feedback from HIV community organizers on needs and preferences related to HIV self-testing and viral load monitoring products
+1. Solicited feedback from HIV community organizers on needs and preferences related to HIV self-testing and viral load monitoring products

-2. Examine cutting-edge opportunities for advancing the next generation of rapid, at-home, and point-of-care diagnostics
+2. Examined cutting-edge opportunities for advancing the next generation of rapid, at-home, and point-of-care diagnostics

-3. Include input from the U.S. Food and Drug Administration and World Health Organization on considerations for increasing access to diagnostics
+3. Included input from the U.S. Food and Drug Administration and World Health Organization on considerations for increasing access to diagnostics

 NIH is committed to engaging members of the HIV community early and often as it invests in research to provide more people with the tools they need to be aware of their HIV status and, if diagnosed with HIV, to monitor their viral load.
-By inviting an array of partners to participate in this workshop, NIH intends to gather feedback and input that will ensure alignment of its HIV research program with community needs.
-This workshop is consistent with NIH’s commitment to reducing the incidence of HIV.
+With participation from an array of partners, this workshop enabled NIH to gather feedback and input to ensure alignment of its HIV research program with community needs.
+This workshop was consistent with NIH’s commitment to reducing the incidence of HIV.

 Speakers

-The full list of speakers will be announced soon.
-Speakers will come from the following groups: HIV researchers, advocates, community organizers, product developers, regulators, and funders.
+A partial list of speakers may be found on the agenda page.
+Information about the speakers may be found on the Participant Biographies page.
+They come from the following groups: HIV researchers, advocates, community organizers, product developers, regulators, and funders.

 Who Is Encouraged To Attend?